Operatiën en Inlichtingen

 Over the years, the Dutch stay-behind organisation used a variety of

-radio sets, ranging from post-war valve-based spy radio sets issued
+radio sets, ranging from wartime valve-based British spy radio sets,

-by the Americans, to fully automatic digital long-range radio stations.
+to fully automatic digital long-range radio stations with built-in

 Below is an overview of all radio sets that are known to have been